rdsea/sys4bigml/tutorials/PerformanceMonitoring/README.md

 # 1. Prometheus
 Prometheus is an open-source metrics-based monitoring system which is widely used by many companies and organizations for monitoring their applications and infrastructures.
-Mainly, prometheus provides the following components:
+Mainly, Prometheus provides the following components:

 - Prometheus server - used to scrape and store data from client systems and applications.
 - Exporters - used in exporting existing metrics from third-party systems as Prometheus metrics.